Monday to Friday, 9.00am - 5.00pm (term time)

 - The oral history archive Refugee Voices from the Association for Jewish Refugees (AJR, London), containing 150 audio-visual interviews with former refugees from Nazi Germany now living in Britain.
 (Licensed by kind permission of the Association of Jewish Refugees).

-- More than a 1,000 primary and secondary sources on the history of the Holocaust and related topics
+- More than 1,000 primary and secondary sources on the history of the Holocaust and related topics

 - Films and documentaries on VHS/DVD